topoTensor/Custom-CPU-Compiler/README.md

 A lightweight experimental compiler written in Python for my custom-built Verilog CPU.
 This project is a **work in progress** and subject to major redesigns as the CPU and instruction set architecture (ISA) evolve.

-The repository also contains a custom ISA assembler and disassembler.
+The repository also contains a custom ISA assembler, disassembler and simulator.

 ## Project Goals